I need my ARRT number, please.

 Updated credential cards are mailed after an application (e.g. renewal, reinstatement, or CE probation form) has been processed.
 Please allow three to four weeks for processing and mailing.
 Duplicate credential cards can be requested by clicking on the "Duplicate Credential Request" button within My ARRT Info.Duplicate credential cards can also be requested through our 24-hour, 7-day automated phone system at (651) 687-0048.
 Listen for the following prompts: To request a credential card, or duplicate renewal or reinstatement form, press 5.
 Callers will be asked to identify themselves and then may continue through the additional prompts.

-My credential card says my registration is valid through my birth month of this year, but my biennium doesn't end for another year.
+My credential card says my certification and registration is valid through my birth month of this year, but my biennium doesn't end for another year.
 Is my card wrong?

 No, the card is right.
 Renewal is an annual procedure, as opposed to the biennium, or two-year, schedule for reporting CE activities.